 Dr. Wright currently serves as the inaugural medical director of the UPMC Lemieux sports complex which is an innovative collaboration between the elite sports medicine of UPMC and the Pittsburgh Penguins hockey team.
 She's the creator and founding director of the performance research initiative for Masters athletes (PRIMA); A one-of-a-kind program for maximizing the performance and minimizing injury in recreational exercisers over 40 and elite Masters athletes alike.

-As a member of the Sports Medicine Faculty, Dr. Wright focuses on arthroscopy of the hip, shoulder and knee and performs more than 250 musculoskeletal surgeries per year.
-Her award winning basic science and clinical research has resulting in multiple grants, presentations and peer -reviewed publications.
+As a member of the sports medicine faculty, Dr. Wright focuses on arthroscopy of the hip, shoulder and knee and cares for hundreds of athletes and Active people per year.

 Dr. Wright completed a fellowship in sports medicine and upper extremity at the Hospital for Special Surgery in New York City and her residency in Orthopedic Surgey at the University of Pittsburgh.
 She earned her medical degree from Chicago Pritzker School of Medicine, her master’s degree in oncology nursing from Rush Presbyterian St. Luke’s Medical Center in Chicago, and her bachelor’s degree in biology from Wheaton College in Wheaton, Illinois.
 A Chicago native, she now makes her home in Pittsburgh.